murasaki718/CKA-practice-exercises/cluster-architecture-installation-configuration.md

 If you don't have cluster nodes yet, check the terraform deployment from below: [Provision underlying infrastructure to deploy a Kubernetes cluster](https://github.com/murasaki718/CKA-practice-exercises/blob/CKA-v1.31/cluster-architecture-installation-configuration.md#provision-underlying-infrastructure-to-deploy-a-kubernetes-cluster)

 Installation from [scratch using Kelsey Hightower's kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way/) is too time-consuming but not irrelevant.
-We will be using kubeadm (v1.31.1) to perform the install of Kubernetes cluster.
+We will be using kubeadm (v1.30.5) to perform the installation of Kubernetes cluster.

 ### Install containerd runtime